ProactiveProgrammers/sorting-algorithms-starter/writing/reflection.md

 ### Analytical Evaluation

-TODO: Using the provided source code for the different containment check algorithms, your textbook, your experimental results, and any relevant online resources that you cite in this reflection, define the worst-case time complexity, using the big-O notation, for the five sorting algorithms.
-Please note that you do not need to prove the worst-case time complexity; rather you may reference existing sources that tell you the worst-case time complexity and then confirm that they are correct by using your empirical results.
+TODO: Using the provided source code for the different sorting algorithms, your textbook, your experimental results, and any relevant online resources that you cite in this reflection, define the worst-case time complexity, using the big-O notation, for the five sorting algorithms.
+Please note that you do not need to prove the worst-case time complexity; rather you may reference existing sources (e.g., online articles or your textbook) that tell you the worst-case time complexity and then confirm that they are correct by using your empirical results.

 TODO: You should use the doubling ratio that arises from your empirical results to suggest the likely worst-case time complexity of the studied algorithms.

 ## Professional Development

-### What is challenging about designing an experiment to evaluate sorting algorithm's performance?
+### What is challenging about designing an experiment to evaluate a sorting algorithm's performance?

 TODO: Provide a one-paragraph response that answers this question in your own words.